iDevBrandon/100-ideas/README.md

 2. RoboTaxi, Autonomous driving service ex)Uber.com
 3. Cheapify, Find cheap stuff around you. ex)???
 4. Attacker, Track your dream until you take it over and know your place. ex)Monday.com
+5. AutoTrade, Better trade as a stock trader